 In 2003 she joined Fresenius Medical Care in Waltham, MA, as the US National Research Coordinator.
 Subsequent roles resulted in increasing levels of responsibility and oversight of multi-site Phase 1 to Phase IV studies, as well as device studies, for this large health care company.

 In 2010, she launched a niche nephrology CRO within the clinical studies division at Fresenius Medical Care North America.
 She staffed and developed project, monitoring, and vendor management teams which resulted in increased revenue and a reputation as a service provider that was responsive, collaborative and, above all, willing to go the extra mile to get the job done.
 In 2014 the CRO arm at Fresenius Medical Care was re-branded as Frenova Renal Research.

-Brigid obtained professional certification as a Certified Clinical Research Coordinator (CCRC) from the Association of Clinical Research Professionals (ACRP) in 1998 and has remained actively involved in that organization.
-She currently serves as Vice Chair of the Professional Ethics Committee.
-She has also presented at industry conferences such as ACRP, MAGI and SCOPE, is a member of the Research Quality Association (RQA) and the Metrics Champion Consortium (MCC) and leads the Site Centricity Leadership Advisory Board at the Avoca Quality Consortium.
+Brigid obtained professional certification as a Certified Clinical Research Coordinator (CCRC) from the Association of Clinical Research Professionals (ACRP) in 1998 and remained actively involved in that organization for many years.
+She has presented at industry conferences such as ACRP, MAGI and SCOPE, is a member of the Research Quality Association (RQA) and the Metrics Champion Consortium (MCC) and leads the Site Centricity Leadership Advisory Board at the Avoca Quality Consortium.